 "One cup of pomegranate arils contains about 7 grams of fiber and 3 grams of protein," says nutritionist Amy Shapiro, MS, RD, CDN, of Real Nutrition.
 "Additionally, one cup offers 30 percent of the recommended dietary intake (RDI) for vitamin C and over 35 percent of the RDI for vitamin K. Pomegranates also contain folate and potassium, which can both help maintain healthy blood pressure."

-So although pomegranates are notorious for staining your clothes when you seed them (there’s a trick for avoiding that, btw), there’s no denying they deserve a spot in your fruit bowl.
+So although pomegranates are notorious for staining your clothes when you seed them (there's a trick for avoiding that, btw), there's no denying they deserve a spot in your fruit bowl.
 Below, find seven reasons why pomegranate are beneficial for overall well-being, plus tips and ideas on how to incorporate it into your diet, how to select and store pomegranates, whether or not pomegranate juice is good for you, and so much more.